Josie-N/front-end-stuff/README.md

 Links to Front End Resources
 ============================

-These are resources that I use on a regular or semi-regular basis.
+This is a quick reference of links I refer to on a semi-regular basis.
+Feel free to fork, clone or otherwise use as you wish.

 ##TOC